 All personnel assigned to incidents will function under the receiving agency's health, safety, and air operations procedural policies unless the sending agency's policies are more stringent, in which case the most stringent policies will be followed.
-When safety issues, concerns, or questions related to policy differences arise, subject matter experts from the affected agencies will be identified to provide resolution.
+Subject matter experts identified from the affected agencies will provide resolution when safety issues, concerns, or questions related to policy differences arise.

-Parties to the Agreement are responsible for ensuring their employees assigned to interagency incidents are trained and qualified according to the NWCG Standards for Wildland Fire Position Qualifications.
+Parties to the Agreement are responsible for ensuring their employees assigned to interagency incidents are trained and qualified according to the NWCG Standards for Wildland Fire Position Qualifications (PMS-310-1).
 Agencies may have more stringent requirements that apply to their own personnel.

 Hiring or employing agencies will provide coordination and payment for local government or structure fire department resources used on an incident per local agreements.
 These costs may be reimbursable per terms of the agreements.
-These local resources will only be assigned in their areas of specialized expertise, jurisdiction, and qualification.
+Only assign these local resources in their areas of specialized expertise, jurisdiction, and qualification.
 Additional guidance is contained in the AISRM, the AIWFMP, and Chapters 8 and 13 of the Interagency Standards for Fire and Fire Aviation Operations (Red Book).